ubirch/ubirch-event-log/README.md

 * [Ubirch Event Log](https://github.com/ubirch/ubirch-event-log)

-    Make you you have cloned the application.
+    Make sure you have cloned the application and got it compiled.

 ## Configurations needed